 Before learning what Zotero does, it is important to know what it is.
 Zotero is an extension for the Firefox web-browser.
 It runs in its own pane within Firefox, separately from web pages.

-Click the Zotero icon in the bottom-right corner of your browser window to open your Zotero library.
+For Zotero for Firefox, click the Zotero icon in the Firefox toolbar to open your Zotero library.
 This brings up a pane with all of your references, collections, and notes.
-You can close Zotero by clicking on the X icon in the upper right of the Zotero window or by clicking on the logo again.
+You can close the Zotero for Firefox pane by clicking on the X icon in the upper right of the Zotero window or by clicking on the toolbar icon again.
 The Zotero window does not have to be open for you to do “quick saves” of material you want to add to your research collection.

 Zotero is, at the most basic level, a citation manager.
 It is designed to store, manage, and cite bibliographic references, such as books and articles.
 In Zotero, each of these references constitutes an item.